Design files for Figma—building blocks that match the Telerik UI for Blazor components.

 You can quickly turn a template into a shared Figma library.

-To download a Telerik UI Design Kit for Figma, navigate to the desired kit and follow the instructions on duplicating a file from the Figma Community.
+To download the Telerik and Kendo UI Design Kits for Figma, navigate to the desired kit and follow the instructions on duplicating a file from the Figma Community.

-The Telerik UI kits for Figma utilize nested instances and base components to provide better manageability of the components.
+The Telerik and Kendo UI Kits for Figma utilize nested instances and base components to provide better manageability of the components.
 To make them more intuitive to use, we added support for variants to some of the components, like the chip.

-Each Telerik UI Kit for Figma contains the following pages, most of which provide multiple frames that group similar design assets:
+Each UI kit for Figma contains the following pages, most of which provide multiple frames that group similar design assets:

 - _Getting Started—Briefly explains what you need to know to start using the UI kits.